hefnawi/teensy-lc-challenge/README.md

-# teensy-lc-challenge
+# THE `Teensy LC` Challenge

-This is the home page of the [Teensy LC Challenge](https://hefnawi.me/quests/teensy-lc-challenge/)
+This is the home of all source code for THE [Teensy LC Challenge](https://hefnawi.me/quests/teensy-lc-challenge/)

+_Learn by doing on the Teensy LC_

 ## [Project 001: Blinking LED](https://hefnawi.me/posts/teensy-lc-blinking-led/)